Friday, April 12, 2024

 14: tear, nature, meat, deed, harm

-Here are today's vocabulary words; they are nouns with the nominative and genitive plus gender (feminine and neuter today), along with a brief definition.
+Here are today's vocabulary words.
 Click on the word to learn more at Logeion, and there's also a study tips post.

 1. δάκρυον ~ δακρύου (n.): tear, teardrop